Howdy to you!!

 and got behind them.
 It would run back and forth behind the bushes while trying

 looking around.
-Then it flew down onto the ground and ran/hopped towards our
+Then it flew onto the ground and ran/hopped towards our

 fence.
-On top of the fence sat two adult grackles that were watching the baby
+On top of the rail sat two adult grackles watching the baby

 grackle trying to learn to fly.
 One of the adult grackles flew down to the